multiscale/muscle3/docs/source/fortran_api.rst

 avoid confusion.

 This is complicated somewhat by the lack of guarantees on which types will be available.
-However, these days, all hardware that is relevant to MUSCLE 3 uses two's complement integers with sizes of 8, 16, 32 and 64 bits, and IEEE 754 floating point numbers using 32 and 64-bit precision.
+However, these days, all hardware that is relevant to MUSCLE3 uses two's complement integers with sizes of 8, 16, 32 and 64 bits, and IEEE 754 floating point numbers using 32 and 64-bit precision.
 So we can standardise on these without excluding anyone.